-The Director may consider for readmission the student who has been suspended.
-Criteria that the Director will consider in assessing candidacy for readmission are as follows:

-- 1. Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension and...... - 2.
-Assessment of the likelihood that the readmitted student may succeed in pursuing his or her training objective.
+- A. The president may consider for readmission the applicant who has been suspended. - B. Criteria that the president will consider in assessing candidacy for readmission are as follows: - 1.
+Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - 2.
+Assessment of the likelihood that the readmitted student may succeed in pursuing their training objective.